From the Russian invasion of Ukraine to the overturning of abortion laws in the United States, here is a roundup of the biggest events to mark 2022.

 Rishi Sunak takes office in October after his tax-cutting predecessor Liz Truss self-combusts in just 44 days -- the shortest-ever tenure for a British leader.

 Truss's lightning fall from grace, sparked by a disastrous mini budget, caps a tumultuous 2022 in Britain.

 The year is marked by the death of its longest-serving monarch, Queen Elizabeth II, at the age of 96 and the forced resignation of Brexiteer premier Boris Johnson after a series of scandals.

 - US abortion shock -

-The US Supreme Court causes global shockwaves in June when it overturns its landmark 1973 "Roe v Wade" decision, which enshrined a constitutional right to abortion nationwide, returning the issue to individual states.
+The US Supreme Court causes global shock waves in June when it overturns its landmark 1973 "Roe v Wade" decision, which enshrined a constitutional right to abortion nationwide, returning the issue to individual states.